ScooloV/bbpedia/docs/core_rules.md

 ### Running a League

-n order to set up a league, the firrst thing needed is a league commissioner.
+n order to set up a league, the first thing needed is a league commissioner.
 The

 league commissioner is the